wizebit/WizeBit-Doc/README.md

 Postman collection can be found in root folder the of the project.

-# How It Works
-### Blockchain Basic: blocks, transactions

-Blockchain is just a database with certain structure: it’s an ordered, back-linked list.
-Which means that blocks are stored in the insertion order and that each block is linked to the previous one.
-This structure allows to quickly get the latest block in a chain and to (efficiently) get a block by its hash.

-In blockchain it’s blocks that store valuable information, in particular, transactions, the essence of any cryptocurrency.
-Besides this, a block contains some technical information, like its version, current timestamp and the hash of the previous block.

-A transaction is a combination of inputs and outputs.
-Inputs of a new transaction reference outputs of a previous transaction.
-Outputs are where coins are actually stored.

 # Network
 ### Network nodes and their roles

-Current WizeBlock network implementation has some simplification.
-Bitcoin network is decentralized, which means there’re no servers that do stuff and clients that use servers to get or process data.
-In our implementation, there will be centralization though.

 ### We’ll have three node roles: